wd5gnr/1802UNO/readme.md

 Configuration
 ===
-You have 1K of RAM and no interrupts.
+You have 1K of RAM at 0000 and no interrupts.
+There is a small ROM at 8000
+To set the ROM you must reflash the Arduino
+The various commands to save and read memory only operate on RAM You can "LOad" through the ROM but it won't change the contents

+By default, a simple Q blink program (7A 7B 30 00) is at 8000.
+You can
+run it manually or put C0 80 00 at location 0 to jump to it.

 Keyboard
 ===